 The provision of data is optional.
 Refusal to provide data will make it impossible to obtain the newsletter service.

 METHOD OF DATA PROCESSING

 Personal data are mainly processed by automated and electronic means, for the time strictly necessary to achieve the purposes for which they were collected, by entities specifically appointed for this purpose.
-Specific security measures are observed to prevent the loss of data, the unlawful or incorrect use of the data, as well as any unauthorised access, allowing access only to those in charge or their responsible appointees.
+Specific security measures are observed to prevent the loss of data, the unlawful or incorrect use of the data, as well as any unauthorized access, allowing access only to those in charge or their responsible appointees.
 The list of the appointed Managers is available at the registered office of the Data Controller.
-The personal data acquired will be recorded onto computerised media, and managed and stored on servers owned by the Data Controller or by third parties operating under contractual agreement with the Data Controller, located at the headquarters of the third parties and managed in a secure environment with controlled access.
+The personal data acquired will be recorded onto computerized media, and managed and stored on servers owned by the Data Controller or by third parties operating under contractual agreement with the Data Controller, located at the headquarters of the third parties and managed in a secure environment with controlled access.